 - This column shows you the total amount of times the variation/control was seen by the users included in this experiment.

-- This column shows the statistic information of Goal, Conversion Rate, Conversions etc.
+The Reports column shows the statistic information about Goals, Conversion Rate, Conversions, etc.

 - Goals – shows the names of the goals that have been added to the experiment to be counted.